palantir/gradle-flexversion/README.md

 1. Set by environment variable `FLEX_VERSION_DOMAIN_OVERRIDE` (i.e. `FLEX_VERSION_DOMAIN_OVERRIDE=foo ./gradlew build`)
 2. Set by a tag if and only if environment variable `FLEX_VERSION_USE_TAG` is set and the commit has a tag.
 (No commit #s or hash are appended in this case)
 3. Passed in by the user as a parameter to `flexVersion()`.  **This method is very discouraged because it will cause merge conflicts and isn't deterministic**
+4. Check the `flexversion` extension's `envvarSources` list of environment variables that may contain the branch name (useful for build infrastructure that may run in detached HEAD mode)
-4. Read the symbolic ref of HEAD (This is great because it will basically use the local branch name)
+5. Read the symbolic ref of HEAD (This is great because it will basically use the local branch name)
-5. The value `unspecified`
+6. The value `unspecified`

+### The extension

+If this plugin is used in some kind of automated build infrastructure, it is useful to use the extension to let the plugin know where branch information might be.

+If your build infrastructure can have branch information at `GIT_BRANCH` or `BRANCH` and the first option is the higher priority option, then the extension could be set up:

+  flexversion {
+    envvarSources << "GIT_BRANCH" << "BRANCH"
+  }

+There is also a `stripRefs` property that is a list of strings that is stripped off the beginning of a branch made in these environment variables.
+The default values are `refs/tags/`, `refs/heads/`, and `origin/`.

 # LICENSE